medi-torimorta/farmers-attributes/README.md

 The mod currently implements the following attributes:

 **anti_farmland_trampling**
-If True, prevents farmland trampling by the player.
+If True, prevents farmlands from being trampled by the player.

 **crouch_bonemeal_chance**
 Chance (by percentage) for the bonemeal effect to be applied to nearby crops and saplings when the player spams or holds crouch.